earthlab/eddi/README.md

 appropriate for detecting long term drought.
 For more information see
 <https://www.esrl.noaa.gov/psd/eddi/>.

-This is a basic example which shows you how to get EDDI data for Jan 1, 2018 at the one month timescale:
+This is a basic example which shows you how to get EDDI data for Nov 29, 2018 at the one month timescale:

 ``` r